 We continuously monitor the quality of key service providers through service level agreements or operating memoranda.
 Depending on the nature of the service, business owners may receive regular information from service providers to inform on the quality of the services (eg, standard KPIs and other information).
 The independent Risk Management function reviews monitoring procedures of key service provider relationships implemented by the respective business owner in line with AllianzGI's key vendor and outsourcing provider policy.

-100+ sustainability analytics available through our insights engine SusIE companies rated by proprietary sustainability methodology countries rated by proprietary sustainability methodology
+sustainability analytics available through our insights engine SusIE third-party data providers companies rated by proprietary sustainability methodology countries rated by proprietary sustainability methodology key service providers through service level agreements or operating memoranda.